purcelba/jekyll-now/Neuroscience.md

 ## Models of adaptive decision making

 I combined human psychophysical experiments, computational models of behavior, and neurophysiological recordings from behaving macaque monkeys to understand how we adapt our decision strategies following mistakes.
 I fit models of choice and reaction time to human and monkey behavior and optimized model parameters to make inferences about the underlying neural mechanisms.
 To test the model predictions, I analyzed neural dynamics recorded from the parietal cortex of monkeys performing a perceptual decision-making task.
 The neural data matched the model predictions and showed that although our visual sensitivity drops following errors, our brain can compensate by adaptively slowing down the subsequent choice.
-You can read more about it in the following paper or check out some of the popular press on the article.
+You can read more about it in the following paper or check out some of the popular press on the article by following the links below.

 **Collaborator:** Roozbeh Kiani (New York University)